-The project was developed by cooperating agencies and municipalities including: the Corps; Delaware Department of Natural Resources and Environmental Control (DNREC); Delaware Department of

-Transportation (DelDOT); New Castle County, Delaware; Maryland Department of Natural Resources (MD DNR); and Cecil County County, Maryland.
+The project was developed by cooperating agencies and municipalities including: the Corps; Delaware Department of Natural Resources and Environmental Control (DNREC); Delaware Department of Transportation (DelDOT); New Castle County, Delaware; Maryland Department of Natural Resources (MD DNR); and Cecil County County, Maryland.

-The draft Environmental Assessment (EA) for the project has been forwarded to the U.S. Environmental Protection Agency Region III, the U.S. Fish and Wildlife Service, the National Marine Fisheries Service, DNREC, MD DNR, and all other known interested parties.
+The draft EA for the project was sent to the U.S. Environmental Protection Agency Region III, the U.S. Fish and Wildlife Service, the National Marine Fisheries Service, DNREC, MD DNR, and all other known interested parties.
+The Public Notice for this project was made available on the project website and emailed to addresses listed on the District Public Notice Recipient List.
+The Public Notice was also distributed at two public workshops for this project in January 2008.